Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants were impressed by the friendly and welcoming attitude of students and administrative staff, as well as the ability of the institution to attract graduate students despite challenges.
+Applicants were impressed by the pleasant demeanor of students and administrative staff.
+They also noted the university's ability to attract graduate students positively.